Why bring meditation and mindfulness into the workplace?

 Integrating a new habit into our daily life can be challenging, especially if we’re already pressed for time.

 In the beginning, it’s usually best if our daily practice is short.
 When practices are short, we’re more likely to practice every day.
 Over time, the practices deepen organically.
+We experience the benefits which increases our desire to practice.

 It’s important to cultivate the habit of being gentle with ourselves.
 This is especially important for people who have harsh inner critics.